TreeNewbeer/Coonix/Readme.md

 # Coonix

-_Coonix_ is a funny project about building a application platform in Allwinner-v3s processor.
+_Coonix_ is a funny project about building a application platform in Allwinner-v3s processor or nuvoton nuc980 processor.

 ### The structure of _Coonix_ is shown as follow:
 ![](doc/pic/structdiagram.png)